epfl-si/pysnow-change/README.md

 ---

+### :warning: The web service for the change in ServiceNow of EPFL is no longer available since 14th of November, 2019.
+So I archive the repository.

 Description
 -----------
 This tool offer the possibility to create a **Standard Change** in the ServiceNow of the EPFL with a unique command.
 This change is created directly closed.